KylaNel/VenYou/README.md

 2. Then install the dependencies.
 A list of the requirements can be found in `requirement.txt` and and can be installed with `pip install -r requirements.txt`.

 3. Run the server with `python venyou/manage.py runserver`.

+# How to run tests

+Run the command `python venyou/manage.py test venyou_app`